Center for Health & Wellness

 - Warning Signs & Applicable Resources (PDF)

-Emerson’s Assessment and Care Team (ACT) assists the College in identifying students who may be at risk to themselves or to others and responds accordingly.
+Emerson’s Assessment and Care Team (eCARE) assists the College in identifying students who may be at risk to themselves or to others and responds accordingly.
 Team members meet monthly, but come together whenever necessary to discuss situations that require more immediate attention.

-- Sharon Duffy, Dean of Students
+- Sharon Duffy, Interim Senior Associate Dean of Campus Life

 - Lynn Butkovsky, Director of Academic Advising